 - Preheat oven to 400 degrees.

 - In a large bowl combine apricots and cherries.
-Using a microplane, zest the lemon and add the zest to the fruit.
-Cut the lemon in half and squeeze the juice from half the lemon over the fruit.
-Reserve the other half for another use.
-Add white sugar to fruit.
+Using a microplane, zest the half the lemon and add the zest to the fruit.
+Cut the lemon in half and add the juice to the fruit.
+Add white sugar and cinnamon to fruit.
 Toss to combine.
 Set aside.

 - Transfer the fruit mixture to an 8x8 ceramic baking dish.
 Sprinkle the streusel topping over the fruit.
-Bake for 30-40 minutes, until fruit is bubbly and syrupy and topping is evenly browned.
+Bake for 15 minutes, then turn the dish around 180° in the oven.
+Bake for another 10 minutes until fruit is bubbly and syrupy and topping is evenly browned.